CSAH 11 (Foley Boulevard) BNSF Railway Grade Separation

 The reconstruction of Foley Boulevard includes a number of improvements that increase both pedestrian and traffic safety through the corridor.
 It also accommodates the future expansion of the existing partial interchange at TH610/East River Road to a full interchange by adding ramp access to and from the east.
 The project improvements include:

-- Elimination of the existing at-grade railroad crossing made possible by the realignment of Foley Boulevard and a bridge over
+- Elimination of the existing at-grade railroad crossing made possible by the realignment of Foley Boulevard and a bridge over the BNSF tracks.

 - ADA compliant trail on the north side and sidewalk on the south side of Foley Boulevard.